MrSydar/OK-algorithms/README.md

  6 - kolorowanie (algorytm Browna)
 Wybierz program:
 ```
-After closing the algorithm you have to proceed by program instructions.
+After choosing the algorithm you have to proceed by program instructions.

 Hope you enjoy and thanks for using our OK-exam app. :grin: